Wooder/HowToPatchFlutterEngine1_22_6_gpu_crash/README.md

 ## The workaround

-The workarround is to build the app only for arm64 (all 64 bit iPhones better than iPhone 5/ iPhone 5c).
+The workaround is to build the app only for arm64 (all 64 bit iPhones better than iPhone 5/ iPhone 5c).

 1. Add the following post install hook to your Podfile (maybe merge it with an existing post install hook - only one hook is allowed):
  ```